QuentinRa/blog.quentinra.dev/tools/markdown/features/dropdown.md

 [Go back](..#html-in-markdown)

-You can make a dropdown like this
+You can make a dropdown like this in HTML (I added the border)

 <details class="p-3 mb-3 border border-dark">
 <summary>Click here</summary>
 Content
 </details>

-with this code (I added the border)
+with this code

 ```html
 <details>